Soundproofing Recording Studios

 These sound barrier, acoustical panel and ceiling tile products are featured in our Product Bin.
 For low budget residential projects, the Pyramid Foam Panels are the most common treatment.
 These are lower cost, easy to self install acoustical foam panels designed to capure echo.
 Get the 3" thickness and call our help desk at 1-800-638-9355 with your room's dimensions, we will calculate how many panels your project will need based on room size.

 But for commercial studio space, foam panels are becoming more obsolete, replaced with acoustical sound panels, and this is where NetWell separates itself from the pack.
-For our Music Studio Marketplace, we present to you the WOW Factor.
+For the commercial recording studio marketplace, NetWell has the PicturePanels.
 We will take our sound boards and wrap them in art.
 We put your brand, image, graphics, logos and profile, stretching images across murals that surface mount across the expanse of the ceiling or wall space in your music studio.
-This represents the best available sound panel treatment on the market.
-We will deliver premium quality sound and the visual WOW factor.
+This represents the most state-of-the-art sound panel treatment on the market.
+We will deliver premium quality sound and a visual feast for the eyes.
 Your entry way, reception area, hallways, live room, control room, voice over, editing and more.
 Custom imaged sound panels that showcase your talents, showcase the artists that have used your studio setting, and help you brand your space.

 We can raise the STC values of a standard stud wall construction from an average of 38 to over 60 if your goal is to control the bleeding of noise through the common surfaces.
 Once the rooms are properly isolated, the absorption coefficients within each room can trigger NRC values that will absorb up to 90% of your unwanted reverberation within each room, leaving clear crisp sounds and harmonic tones for ultimate recording purposes.
 Simulated results for soundproofing a recording studio and recording studio design are simulated in our Sound Chamber.
 Results will vary per treatment.